We’re excited to welcome you home in 2021!

 - Six-night sessions: The week will still start on a Saturday night!
 Yet our week-long sessions will now be six nights, ending Friday afternoon to allow for more thorough cleaning of our camps before the next session’s arrival.

 - 11th Week is back!
-We’re adding back an 11th Week at all three camps.
+We’re adding back an 11th Week at Camp Gold.
 The dates are August 14 – 20 and will be at discounted rates.
 Consider changing weeks this year only—it won’t impact your priority to return to your usual week in 2022.

 - Per tent pricing.
 We’ve simplified our pricing for Camps Blue and Gold from a per person rate to a per tent rate (Camp Oski rates will continue to be per person since most tents are larges).
 Learn more on our Rates page.

-- Covid Protocols: Campers ages 12 and older will have to provide proof of a negative Covid test received within 72 hours of arrival, even if vaccinated.
+- Covid Protocols: Campers ages 12 and older will have to provide proof of a negative Covid test received within 72 hours of arrival OR proof of vaccination.
 Our medical team will have rapid tests available in camp for testing those who may develop symptoms after they arrive.
 We will have protocols in place to quarantine and isolate anyone who shows symptoms so they can remain a safe distance from other campers and their own family tent.
 If someone tests positive, they will be required to leave camp along with everyone in their tent.
 We will follow Tuolumne County protocols for contact tracing in the event of a positive test in camp.
 Because of the uncertainty around the pandemic, we encourage you to consider looking into your trip insurance options.

 - Updated safety protocols and policies when at camp: We’ll be following local, state and CDC guidelines to ensure camper safety during these days of coronavirus.
 All protocols and policies will be subject to change.